roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-01 ****** byJust_Plain_Bob© It turned into a long and very enjoyable day.
+It turned into a long and very enjoyable day.
 Make love, lay by the pool.
 Make love, lay by the pool.
 Make love, and then lay by the pool until I couldn't get it up any more.
 When I left at four I barely had enough energy left to operate the clutch in my car.

  +++++++++++++++++++++++++++